Hacking Creativity: Shortcut To A Creative Mental State

 25 min run/exercise

-I’ve been using this combo for writing, but would love to hear from other creatives if and how well it works for them in other creative fields; music, drawing, problem-solving.
-Try it out and please leave a comment letting us know how it works for you.
+I’ve been using this combo for writing but would love to hear from other creatives if and how well it works for them in other creative fields; music, drawing, problem-solving.
+Try it out and let me know how it works for you.

 If you’re not a weed smoker, Kotler says that just going for a run or doing some kind of exercise can help.
 From 14:45, he explains exercise-induced transient hypofrontality, and says that by exercising, you can put yourself into a low-grade flow state – even just going for a walk can help.